DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 ## 5.4 From the Multiplicity of Territorial Places to the Singularity of Networked Places

 Understanding the rationale of hypercentrality demands a good grasp of the particular properties of networked spaces.
-The concentration of a growing number of digital practices in an increasing number of different spaces cannot simply be translated into a notion of territorial places.
+The concentration of more and more digital practices in a growing number of spaces cannot simply be translated into a notion of territorial places.
 Territorial places are based on proximity whereas networked places are based on relatedness in terms of content.